arihanv/BeStudious/README.md

 # BeStudious - Your Ultimate Learning Hub! 🚀🎓

-Welcome to the BeStudious repository!
 BeStudious is a dynamic online learning community designed to redefine your educational experience and foster continuous growth and collaboration.
-Join us on this exciting journey of learning and self-improvement.

 ## Demo Video